ouya/docs/marmalade.md

 	}
 ```

-If the Marmalade ODK extension is available, [initialize](#ouyaplugin_initouyaplugin) it with the developer id found in the [Cortex TV developer portal](http://devs.ouya.tv).
+If the Marmalade ODK extension is available, [initialize](#ouyaplugin_initouyaplugin) it with the developer id found in the [Cortex developer portal](http://devs.ouya.tv).

 c++
 ```